Chon2020/GRFB-Unet/README.md

-### GRFB\-UNet: A new multiscale attention network with group receptive filed block for tactile paving segmentation
+### GRFB-UNet: A new multiscale attention network with group receptive filed block for tactile paving segmentation
 #### Xingli Zhang, Lei Liang, Shenglu Zhao, Zhihui Wang*
 #### So far, this work has been submitted to Expert System with Applications
 * Samples of annotated tactile paving on varied scenarios:
 ![](assets/img.png)

-* Structure of the proposed GRFB\-UNet network:
+* Structure of the proposed GRFB-UNet network:
 ![](assets/img_1.png)
 ## Abstract
 ******